When working with data in Google Sheets, you may need to combine some specific cells (or combine cells in two columns).

 While I have covered an example where I am combining only two cells, you can use the same logic when combining multiple cells

-In some cases, you may need to combine cells but have a line break in between the content of each cell.
+In some cases, you may need to have Google spreadsheet combine cells with a line break in between the content of each cell.

 For example, suppose you have the address data as shown below where each element of the address (name, street, city, and state) is in a different cell and you want to combine these.